 Before you start cleaning your gas grates and burner tops, review your owner’s manual or user guide.
 Each range is different, and there may be special instructions for cleaning your grates and tops.
 You can clean your grates and burners with soap, water and a soft cloth.

-Wipe down the burners with a soft cloth.
-If you have coated the burners in baking soda paste, rinse this off first to avoid damaging the finish.
+Step 4: Wipe down the burners with a soft cloth.
+If you have coated the burners in baking soda paste (vinegar + baking soda), rinse this off first to avoid damaging the finish.
 Use a soft bristled brush to remove stubborn, stuck-on food.

 If your gas cooktop grates or caps are looking worse for wear, they may need to be replaced.
 You can purchase replacement cooking grates and other gas range accessories from Whirlpool.

 How to Clean Stove Burners on an Electric or Induction Glass Cooktop

 Cleaning your glass cooktop frequently is the best way to maintain the heating elements.
 Still, spills happen – if you need to remove cooked-on grime from your glass heating elements, Whirlpool recommends the affresh® cooktop cleaner.
 Best of all, Affresh is the number one recommended brand for your Whirlpool® appliance.
 Can’t find your Affresh Cooktop Cleaner?
 Use the following steps instead:

 If you have recently used the stovetop for cooking first allow the stovetop to cool completely.